DoubleZero (2Z)

 2Z Token Price Since Launch

-Daily closing price (USD) with key events annotated.
+Daily closing price (USD) since TGE.
 Dashed line = $0.04 raise price.

 Source: CoinGecko daily OHLC data (doublezero).
 Raise price from Dragonfly/Multicoin $28M round at $400M FDV.